Curriculum

 Clinical Anesthesia Year 3 (CA-3)

-Senior residents have the opportunity to custom their training to what aligns with their personal and professional goals and ambitions.
+Senior residents have the opportunity to tailor their training to align with their personal and professional goals with additional subspecialty training in pediatrics and elective rotations.
 In addition to having the opportunity to engage in research projects, residents will meet all the requirements to sit for the Basic Perioperative Transesophageal Echocardiography Examination.

 Clinical Anesthesia Year 3 (CA-3) Rotation Schedule